chatkausik/git-repo-practice/README.md

-# gittutorials by Kausik Chattapadhyay
+# gittutorials by Developer B
 how are you?